debster2/in-quiz-questions/microsoft-word/microsoft-word-quiz.md

 ## Microsoft Word Assessment

+As of September 27, 2020 these questions aren't used anymore.
+I just failed the MS Word exam even though I've used it for 20 years.
+Maybe only two questions from here were on the assessment.

 #### Q1.
 Which feature allows you to copy attributes of selected text and apply them to another selection?